4% Real Estate Commission Explained

 SHARE

-Real estate commission rates have traditionally hovered around 6%, with sellers typically paying 3% to their agent and 3% to the buyer’s agent.
+For decades, real estate commission rates have hovered around 6%, with sellers typically paying 3% to their agent and 3% to the buyer’s agent.
 But that’s changing.
-Many agents now offer lower rates — like a 4% total commission — which can save sellers thousands of dollars.

 What is 4% real estate commission?